Freebie and the Bean: Release

 Plans to distribute the film in early 1974 were shelved due to concerns about competition with Peter Hyams' similar Busting.
 The film opened the 1974 Chicago Film Festival.
 Freebie and the Bean was issued as a Christmas release.

 Home media

 The film was released on DVD in 2009 through Warner Home Video's Warner Archive label.

 Reception and legacy

 The film was panned by critics upon release.
 A.D.
 Murphy of Variety called it a "tasteless 'comedy' about two dumb cops breaking the law".
+Gene Siskel of the Chicago Tribune gave it two stars out of four, described it as "a mess of cheap thrills and mannered acting" and added that "Arkin and Caan do embarrassing imitations of their dominant screen personalities."
+Roger Ebert of the Chicago Sun-Times gave it one star and described it as "just a vulgar imitation of a cops-and-robbers comedy" and "two hours of witless, brainless manipulation of yawn-inducing old-buddy formulas and those chilling exercises of chase scenes in which all meaning is junked in favor of knee-jerk cheap thrills."
+Vincent Canby of The New York Times wrote that the film "has a cast of otherwise good actors doing bits of business (sometimes called acting) as if they thought they could upstage all of the movie's automobiles, which are seldom still" and added, "You finally get the feeling that a car directed the picture - its as sensitive as a door knob and as witty as a bumper sticker - and maybe one did, though the title credits list Richard Rush."
+The only performance he praised was that of Valerie Harper.

 Peter O'Toole agreed to be in The Stunt Man on the basis of Rush's work on Freebie and the Bean.

 The film was featured in the 1995 documentary film The Celluloid Closet.

 A 2018 article in Rolling Stone alleged that Stanley Kubrick called Freebie and the Bean the best film of 1974.

 Box office

 The film became a substantial box office success.
 Through early 1976 it had earned rentals of $12.5 million in the United States and Canada.
 It was one of Caan's most successful movies after The Godfather.